mkorkmaz/mkorkmaz.github.io/about.md

 - 2007 : Earned MSc degree
 - 2007 : Started Bioinformatics PhD
 - 2009 : Started a company named HGM Informatics and Bioinformatics with Prof. Dr. Gökhan İLK and Prof. Dr. Hilal ÖZDAĞ
-- 2010 : Graduated from Techno-Initiative Capital Support Program of Ministry of Industry and Technology
+- 2010 : Successfully graduated from Techno-Initiative Capital Support Program of Ministry of Industry and Technology
 - 2011 : Started to work with Viveka
 - 2013 : Started to work with Efabrika
 - 2016 : Married
 - 2017 : Became father of a lovely girl

-During these years he has developed enterprise applications for:
+During these years he has developed enterprise and web based applications for:

 - Constitutional Court of Republic of Turkey
 - Ankara Chamber of Commerce